Thahit/Neural_Cellular_Automata_for_diverse_Tree_growing/README.md

 ## Generation and Training
-See [training Python file](run/train.py) for ways to train your models.
-See [inference Python file](run/inference.py) to produce inference results using the pretrained model.
+See [training Python file](run/train.py) for ways to train your models and [inference Python file](run/inference.py) to produce inference results using the pretrained model.

 Authors (Change)
 -------